bakaphp/kanvas-doc/companies-branches.md

 ## Add user to Company Branch

-The method addUserToBranch is used to add a user to a company branch.
-It recieves the id of the user and the id of the company branch.
+The addUserToBranch method is used to add a user to a company branch.
+It receives the id of the user and the id of the company branch.
 It returns a boolean.

 ```js
 Kanvas.companies.addUserToBranch(id: string, user_id: string): boolean